Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

 Has progress stalled?

 If progress has stalled it could simply be that your calories are too high and you need to bring them down.
-However if you’re already on very low calories (anything below the 1,200 mark) and progress is stalling then bringing caloies back up to maintenance (or just increasing by 10%) could help in a few different ways
+However, if you’re already on very low calories (anything below the 1,200 mark) and progress is stalling then bringing calories back up to maintenance (or just increasing by 10%) could help in a few different ways

-- It can provide mental respite and allow you to go again hader after your diet break
+- It can provide mental respite and allow you to go again harder after your diet break

 - It can stabilise a reduction in REE (resting energy expenditure), meaning that when you do lower calories again, it could result in more weight loss